12-Month Parasite Prevention

 Possible signs of Lyme disease: stiffness, lameness, fever, loss of appetite, depression, swollen lymph nodes.

-Other diseases: Anaplasmosis and ehrlichiosis are also detected via the 4Dx test in dogs.
+Other diseases: Anaplasmosis and ehrlichiosis, two other bacterial infections spread by tick bites, are also detected via the Snap 4Dx test in dogs.

 Educational resources on ticks